Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Necromancer.md

 Mooks you summon deal holy damage equal to your Charisma modifier (double your Charisma modifier at 5th level; triple it at 8th level).

-Non-mooks you summon deal holy damage equal to your Charisma modifier x `dice: 1d4` (1d8 at 5th level; 2d6 at 8th level).
+Non-mooks you summon deal holy damage equal to your Charisma modifier x `dice: 1d4` (1d8 at 5th level; `dice: 2d6` at 8th level).

 In story terms, you’re not likely to have a positive relationship with any necromantic icons if you take the Redeemer talent.